Obi-Wan Kenobi: That's no moon. It's a space station.

-- Used in the Stargate SG-1 episode "Unnatural Selection", when the crew lands on a planet and realizes its surface is made entirely of Replicators.
+- "Unnatural Selection": The crew lands on a planet and realizes its surface is made entirely of Replicators.

 - Krakens were supposedly so huge that sailors frequently mistook them for islands, camped on them for the night, and were then drowned as they submerged.

-- Norse Mythology
+- Norse Mythology: